flipacholas/Architecture-of-consoles/articles/nes.Rmd.md

 The theory says that a pulse tone only contains odd harmonics.
 In other words, the fundamental is combined with its third harmonic, fifth and so forth.
 Moreover, each harmonic decreases its amplitude as further away it is from the fundamental.
 The amplitude formula is `amplitude = 1 ÷ harmonic number` [@audio-pulse].

 Hence, notice how the brightness of each harmonic on the spectrogram dims the higher it is on the Y-axis.
 However, the APU's pulse waves also seem to exhibit the aforementioned vibrato effect which increases at each harmonic number.
-Moreover, areas of the spectrogram which should be empty of any sound contain hushed overtones (possibly the result of noise and other imperfections).
+Moreover, areas of the spectrogram that should be empty of any sound contain hushed overtones (possibly the result of noise and other imperfections).

 ##### Triangle {.tab}